Can a Home Sewing Machine Sew Sling Chair Fabric?

 Look for the "Weight" listing in the Specifications chart on every sling fabric product page.
 And make sure the fabric lists "Sling Chairs" as a recommended use.

-Tips for Sewing Sling Fabric on a Home Machine:
+Tips for Sewing Sling Fabric on a Home Machine

-• Choose a lightweight vinyl mesh fabric that’s rated for sling chairs.
+- Choose a lightweight vinyl mesh fabric that’s rated for sling chairs.
 Not all vinyl mesh fabric supports human weight.

-• Use the Sailrite Fabric Calculator to help you determine how much sling fabric you will need per chair.
+- Use the Sailrite Fabric Calculator to help you determine how much sling fabric you will need per chair.

-• We recommend a 6mm stitch length or the longest stitch length your home machine offers.
+- We recommend a 6mm stitch length or the longest stitch length your home machine offers.

 If you're looking to upgrade from your home machine to something top-of-the-line, nothing beats the Sailrite® Ultrafeed® Sewing Machine.
 The Ultrafeed is robust enough to tackle even the heaviest fabrics and thickest assemblies.
-And its convenient portability means you can sew on your patio or take it with you.
+Its convenient portability means you can sew on your patio or take it with you.
 Visit our Ultrafeed landing page to learn more about this portable powerhouse and everything it can do.

 We hope you found this sewing trick helpful in determining whether your home machine can sew sling fabric.
 Let us know if you have any other questions about sling fabric.
 Sailrite is your one-stop DIY shop for sewing supplies and how-to knowledge.
 We’re happy to help you tackle all of your DIY adventures.
 Happy sewing!